ArminJo/JK-BMSToPylontechCAN/README.md

 5. Other frame data are converted and enhanced to fill the JKComputedDataStruct.
 6. The content of the status frame is printed.
 After reset, all info is printed once, then only dynamic info is printed.
 7. The required CAN data is filled in the according PylontechCANFrameInfoStruct.
-8. Dynamic data and errors are displayed on the optional 2004 LCD if attached.
+8. Dynamic data and alarms are displayed on the optional 2004 LCD if attached.
 9. CAN data is sent.

 <br/>